 The Cheltenham & Great Western Union Railway was a broad gauge railway that linked the Great Western Railway (GWR) at Swindon, Wiltshire, with Cheltenham, Gloucestershire with Isambard Kingdom Brunel as Engineer.
 The line remains in use today.

 A detailed plan and section of the proposed route together with the Book of Reference containing the names of the owners and occupiers of land in the vicinity of the line formed part of the Bill submitted to Parliament.
-The Act authorizing the railway was passed on 21 June 1836 and the line was completed in 1845 after being absorbed by the GWR.
+The Act authorizing the railway was passed on 21 June 1836 and a revised plan and Book of Reference prepared a few months later.
+The line was completed in 1845 after being absorbed by the GWR.

-Copies of these documents are held at Gloucestershire Archives who have kindly allowed them to be digitised and put online.
+Copies of these documents are held at Gloucestershire Archives who have kindly allowed the revised plan and Book of Reference to be digitised and put online.
 [Reference Q/RUm/146]

 To view the documents click on the approriate link below